matthewbdaly/highperformancelaravel.com/content/pages/privacy-policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [matthew@matthedaly.co.uk](mailto:matthew@matthedaly.co.uk).
+If you have any questions or concerns about this Privacy Policy, please contact us at matthew(at)matthedaly.co.uk.